Luckily it folds up for easy storage.

 - One of the weapon styles in Soul Calibur 3 incorporates a fuuma shuriken for a few special attacks.
 Miser is this style's in-game representative.

-- Lu Bu of Dynasty Warriors wields a version of this since the sixth game that seems to be part Bifurcated Weapon.
+- Lu Bu of Dynasty Warriors wields a version of this called Crossed Pikes in the sixth game.
+It can also split into two Double Weapons.

 - Avernum 2 introduces these as the primary ranged weapon of the Vahnatai (although it refers to them as "razordisks.")
 They're uncommon, expensive, and non-reusable, but they make up for it with incredible base damage.